just-being-aryan/just-being-aryan/README.md

 ---

 ## 🌱 About Me
 - 🎓 Computer Science undergrad at GGSIPU.
 - 💻 2.5 months experience as a MERN Stack Developer intern.
 - 🏆 Winner of Tech Inertia Hackathon.
 - 🔨 Creator of projects like a Haldiram Food Delivery App, a portfolio website, and more.
-- 🌍 Located in Gurugram, India.
+- 🌍 Located in Delhi, India.

 ---